rtouze/laravel-newsletter/README.md

 ## Support Spatie

-This package is a form spatie/laravel-newsletter.
+This package is a fork form spatie/laravel-newsletter.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all their open source projects [on their website](https://spatie.be/opensource).